 In 1932 the Kandos diggers formed a RSSIL* sub-branch (which included lady members) and had their own club room.
 The following year Kandos held its first commemoration service.
 It was a service full of symbol, ceremony and emotion.
 Let me take you to the Angus Memorial Hall (now Kandos Motorcycle Museum; at that time it was the picture theatre on two nights of the week).

 As we enter, our eyes are drawn to a huge wreath suspended above the centre of the stage.
 Draped from a table is the emblem of the AIF, the Rising Sun.
 More wreaths decorate the stage, all “tastefully arranged” by Jim Junge.
 The clergy are seated, adding further decoration in their regalia, ready to play their part in the proceedings: Rev R Douglas Church of England, Rev C C Cashin Methodist, Rev Baimer Presbyterian and Captain Treford Salvation Army.
 The Catholic priest is noticeable by his absence at this “non-sectarian” event, but that’s the way it was in those days.
 It is a full house, sprinkled throughout with veterans in uniform, medals glowing; wives and mothers wearing medals of their dead sons and husbands; the Junior Red Cross in uniform; and subdued civilians, including Catholics.
-There are hymns, notably “O God our help in ages past”; prayers, including for the League of Nations, scripture readings, a spirited sermon, “urging all to avoid sectarianism and party feelings and show a united front”, as did the Anzacs; and two minutes’ silence (I smile that we can only manage one minute these days).
+There are hymns, notably “O God our help in ages past”; prayers, including for the League of Nations; scripture readings; a spirited sermon, “urging all to avoid sectarianism and party feelings and show a united front”; and two minutes’ silence (I smile that we can only manage one minute these days).
 The service ends on a stirring note with Lou Junge sounding the Last Post, Digger F Bingham moving the resolution of loyalty, and the congregation rising to sing the closing hymn, “God Save Our King”.
 No mention of lunch for the returned servicemen – perhaps they joined Rylstone.
-And no march that year.
+No march that year either.

 There is working-class Alf railing against the Poms and I-ties: ‘Australia for the Australians’.
 And enthusing about Anzac Day and wiping himself out on the day: ‘It’s my day, see…that’s the old diggers’ day.’
 There is Hughie, Alf’s university student son, railing against Anzac Day and war: ‘It’s just one long grog-up…Anzac-Gallipoli-was a waste.
 Certainly nothing to glorify.
 God, there’s been another war since then.
 Dozens of wars everywhere, thousands of lousy little victories and defeats to forget.’
-And enthusing about migrants: ‘The Europeans here force us to see that all people are pretty much the same’.
-And there is Wacka, WW1 veteran, remembering what it was like: ‘Sometimes y’d be runnin’ and y’d hear a noise and it’d be y’self sorta screamin’.’
-And describing what it was like afterwards: ‘When we went in there we was nobody.
+Hughie also enthuses about migrants: ‘The Europeans here force us to see that all people are pretty much the same’.
+And there is Wacka, WW1 veteran, remembering what it was like: ‘Sometimes y’d be runnin’ and y’d hear a noise and it’d be y’self sorta screamin’.
+He described what it was like afterwards: ‘When we went in there we was nobody.
 When we came out we was famous.
 Anzacs.
 Ballyhoo.’
 And later he pleads with Hughie: ‘Can’t you let ’em enjoy it?
 You don’t have to agree.’

 Even in those early years, Australians understood the significance of Anzac Day as more than a commemoration of those who had fought.
 It was about nationhood, about having a place in the world, about having a national consciousness and national character.
 Yet I can’t help feeling that out of that has arisen an elevation of war, a jingoism, an intense nationalism.